kuzzleio/sdk-csharp/doc/1/getting-started/standalone/index.md

 dotnet run -- subscribe
 ```

 The program is now running endlessly, waiting for notifications about documents matching its filters, specifically documents that have a `license` field equal to `'B'`.

-We will add a `await Task.Delay(10000, token.Token);` after a successfull subscribe to keep the program running.
-The `CancellationToken` will allow us to stop the thread after receiving a notification.
+We added a `await Task.Delay(10000, token.Token);` line after a successfull subscribe to keep the program running until after a notification has been received.

 Now in another terminal, launch the program to create a document: